-Check out our post on Data Engineer vs Data Scientist that can explain what data scientists and data engineers have in common and what they don’t.
+Learn more about data engineers here What Does a Data Engineer Do?.
+And also check out our post on Data Engineer vs Data Scientist that can explain what data scientists and data engineers have in common and what they don’t.

 Database administrators, given the data infrastructure, ensure data and database integrity and security.
 This includes granting and revoking access to data, backing up databases, restoring data, etc.

 On top of the data infrastructure provided by the above job titles sit software engineers.
 They design, develop, test, and maintain software that serves as interface data users will use to make the best of underlying data and data infrastructure.

 Data architects provide the big picture and coordinate all those data providers.
 Their job is to understand the company’s processes, so they can plan, implement, and improve the architecture of the company’s data handling infrastructure.
 This means providing solutions to how data enters the company at different entry points.
 In which format data enters it, which software is used to process it (if any), and how data is transformed and loaded into the database(s) or data warehouse.
 How it is used by the company up to the point data becomes the company’s output.

 Data users use the available data and data infrastructure to provide information to various shareholders.
 They are the link between rather “engineerial” jobs of data providers and decision-makers, who are usually less on a technical side.